oluwaseun-tech/Data_Analytics-Assessment/README.md

 ---

 Thank you for reviewing my submission.
-I'm excited about the opportunity and would be happy to discuss any part of my approach further.
+I'm excited about the opportunity and would happily discuss any part of my approach further.